Not Your Average Holidays, But Pet Holidays!

 October 4 - World Animal Day

-Pet Obesity Awareness Day focuses on reminding pet parents to continuously monitor their pet's weight to make sure that they are maintaining their overall health.
+Pet Obesity Awareness Day focuses on reminding pet parents to monitor their pet's weight continuously to ensure their overall health.

 October 29 - National Cat Day